mui/material-ui/docs/data/joy/components/accordion/accordion.md

 ### With Headless UI

-Use Joy UI List components as a starting point and pass Headless UI—Accordion to `component` prop.
+Use Joy UI List components as a starting point and pass Headless UI's Accordion to `component` prop.
+Headless UI will enhance the functionalities by preserving the styles of Joy UI components.

 Headless UI does not provide an API to create animation so you have to use other libraries or build it yourself.

 - [installation](https://headlessui.com/react/disclosure#installation)
 - [documentation](https://headlessui.com/react/disclosure)